 How to Prime a Home for Exterior Painting

-Before having the exterior of a home painted, there are a number of things a reliable contractor should do before getting started.
+Knowing how to prime your home before painting exterior is vitally important.
+Having the exterior of a home painted, a number of things every home owner and/or reliable contractor should do before getting started.
 This will help the paint last longer and better protect the home’s exterior.
 A quality painting company will take care to make as little mess as possible, and will not leave any materials or equipment behind after they finish.

 Before starting the project, the home should be power washed.
 All dirt, grime, cobwebs and residue should be removed.
 Any stains or fused on debris should be scraped off or sanded down, depending on the home’s surface.
 A clean surface will help the paint adhere better and last longer.
 This also prevents lumps and bumps of years gone by from marring the fresh new look.
 The exterior should be completely dry before painting begins.